bcnmy/docs/docs/Paymaster/api/webhookapi.md

 # Webhook APIs

-API's to help programatically allow our Paymasters to sponsor gas when specified conditions are met.
+API's to help programmatically allow our Paymasters to sponsor gas when specified conditions are met.

 ### Auth Token

-To obtain an authToken required in the header, go to yout account settings page on the dashboard and generate an auth token: https://dashboard.biconomy.io/account
+To obtain an authToken required in the header, go to your account settings page on the dashboard and generate an auth token: https://dashboard.biconomy.io/account

 #### 1. Create a Webhook: